discretize/discretize-guides/builds/elementalist/power-weaver/index.md

 </Card>
 <Card title="Improving Further">

-Once you are comfortable with the above steps, you are already doing most of the full rotation and will be able to deal great damage.
+Once you are comfortable with the above steps, you are already doing a large part of the full rotation and will be able to deal great damage.

 There will be a few additional things on the advanced page to improve further but if you got here, you already know the most important things and these will have a smaller impact than what you learned so far.